omkarbhat1995/Binary_Patcher/README.md

 -A different program with same vulneararbility in the same function.

-2) Considering that the binary are not stripped and not optimised so that we can get function_names to know which function we have to patch.
+2) Considering that the binary is not stripped and not optimized so that we can get function_names to know which function we have to patch.

 3) Using G++ compiler.(due to some familiarity)